troybrandonc-bit/agent-stack/WRITEUP.md

 The nightmare scenario: settlement succeeds, then the merchant crashes before serving the goods.
 Money moved, customer got nothing, nobody knows.
 Three layered fixes:
 - **Idempotency**: the same payment arriving twice is a retry, not fraud (the nonce is inside the signature, so "same nonce + valid signature" *proves* it's the same request).
 Replay the original outcome, charge nothing.
 - **Reversal**: refunds that are themselves idempotent, and a refunded payment can't be re-settled.
 - **Reconciliation**: the merchant keeps its own books of deliveries, periodically compares them against the facilitator's settlements, and auto-refunds anything unmatched.
-I tested it by making the shop `process.exit(1)` right after settlement: restart, ~20 seconds, `↩️ REFUNDED`.
+I tested it by making the shop `process.exit(1)` right after settlement: restart, ~20 seconds, `REFUNDED`.
 The system heals itself.

 ### 8. Windows ate my port
 The facilitator printed its startup line and exited, code 0, no error.
 Hours of theories later: `netsh interface ipv4 show excludedportrange` — Windows had port 5000 reserved at the OS level (thanks, Hyper-V).
 The isolation test that cracked it: a one-line server on a different port.
 Minimal reproductions solve half of all debugging.